wpilibsuite/frc-docs/source/docs/software/commandbased/organizing-command-based.rst

 For example, a command like the intake-running command is conceptually related to exactly one subsystem: the ``Intake``.
 As such, it makes sense to put a ``runIntakeCommand`` method as an instance method of the ``Intake`` class:

 .. note:: In this document we will name factory methods as ``lowerCamelCaseCommand``, but teams may decide on other conventions.
+In general, it is recommended to end the method name with ``Command`` if it might otherwise be confused with an ordinary method (e.g. ``intake.run`` might be the name of a method that simply turns on the intake).

 .. tabs::